fdbesanto2/ngt-archive/README.md

 ### Prerequisities

-WFSFA is a Django application which requires:
+NGEE Tropics Archive is a Django application which requires:

 * Python (>= 3.4, 3.5)
 * Django (> 1.8)